DEVELOPING METHODS TO MEASURE RELEASE OF NANOMATERIALS FROM SOLID MATRICES

 Froggett 2012 Review of release from solids embedded or coated with nanomaterials NanoRelease Background Doc

-Nowack et al 2013 Potential release scenarios for carbon nanotubes used in composites. http://www.sciencedirect.com/science/article/pii/S0160412013000834
+Nowack et al 2013 Potential release scenarios for carbon nanotubes used in composites. https://www.sciencedirect.com/science/article/pii/S0160412013000834

 Canady et al 2013 Literature review and interviews with labs doing release work for MWCNT – polymer nanorelease-consumer-products-phase-2-5-report